-When I had Gastric Bypass surgery in June of 2001, it was not big in the media at that time and few personally knew anyone who had done it.
+When I had Gastric Bypass surgery in June of 2001, it was not big in the media at that time and few if anyone knew anyone who had done it.
 It was shocking when Carnie Wilson (of 80’s pop trio Wilson Philips) had Bariatric Surgery, which people related to as Stomach Stapling, in a Live Internet Broadcast.
 It was a novelty, a sideshow, a curiosity, but it did bring attention to a serious problem and a pretty drastic solution.
-It caught my attention!
+It sure caught my attention!

 Practice makes perfect

 While I was digesting the idea of bariatric surgery, I read everything I could find regarding surgical outcomes.
 If there were ways for me to make my surgery safer or have it turn out better, I was all over it.
 I wanted the best surgeon; one who had performed the procedure many times, and at that time bariatric surgery was only being done on a large scale in certain regions like California, New York and Florida